My name is David Smith and I was born and raised in the UK. I shoot a range of genres, however if I had to choose only one, it would be portraiture.

 I believe a photo should have “impact”, otherwise the human brain quickly loses interest, so I endeavor to imbue my images with an interesting composition, or other factor which draws the eye and so keeps the brain engaged.

-Obviously, whether I succeed or not is up the viewer.
+Obviously, whether I succeed or not is up to the viewer.